Houston

 Houston requires new construction of or major renovation to municipal buildings greater than 10,000 square feet to achieve LEED Silver standards.

-Houston does not have internal staff solely dedicated to energy code compliance.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 Houston requires third-party review and performance testing for building energy code compliance.
 The city’s Code Enforcement Department provides upfront code support for all builders and developers through the Green Building Resource Center.
 The program offers plan reviews, cost-effective green options, and energy efficiency classes.
 The City of Houston offers incentive pay to internal employees who obtain certifications in Residential, Building Code, MEP, and IECC.

 Incentives